Contextual Editing

 - Opens the full backend editor.
 Respects the

-- Browser console errors from TYPO3 backend JavaScript modules are expected and do not affect core editing functionality.
+- Console errors from backend JavaScript modules are expected and harmless.

-- For full editing capabilities, use the expand button to open the complete backend editor.
+For full editing capabilities, use the expand button.

 Fallback Behavior